Rutgers Giving Days 2025 Banner

 The Asian American Cultural Center (AACC) promotes a supportive environment for all students at Rutgers University interested in issues relevant to the Asian Pacific Islander Desi American (APIDA) diaspora.
 The center provides educational, cultural, and social co-curricular programs and services that reflect the experiences of APIDA individuals.
 We aid students in exploring their personal identity and strive to cultivate greater awareness of the diversity and complexity of the APIDA experience.
 We are dedicated to fostering academic excellence, community engagement, and both personal and professional leadership.

-Help us achieve our goal to raise funds in support of impactful programs and initiatives, including the center’s Peer Mentoring Program, the APIDA+ programmatic series, student leadership development initiatives, the annual APIDA Graduation & Leadership Awards ceremony, and the continued growth of our community.
+Help us achieve our goal of raising funds to support impactful programs and initiatives, including the Centerʼs learning series, peer-to-peer programs, student leadership development initiatives, annual celebrations, and the continued impact of the AACC.

 AACC students smiling